 Survivors: two daughters, Barbara Rypma (John) of Beatrice, and Charlene Amador (Jim) of Menifee, CA; 6 grandchildren, Teresa Rypma Gooding (Chad), Tammy Morse (Kevin), James Gierhart (Angie), Tanya Amador and Seth Amador (Lorraine), Jody Meyer and 14 great grandchildren; one sister, Mary Hansel (Herb), brother-in-law Ken; sister-in-law, Arlene Gierhart; nieces and nephews.
 He was preceded in death by his wife, Louise of 61 years who died Sept 6, 2004; his parents, Harry and Grace (Overlees) Gierhart (Brubaker); his son, Russell Gierhart (Kathleen); brother, Dean Gierhart; sister Iva ‘Connie’ Porter and infant granddaughter.

-Memorial service is pending for a later date.
-There will be no viewing as cremation has taken place.
+Memorial service will be held Monday, March 6th at 2pm, at Christ Community Church, in Beatrice.
+There will be no viewing as cremation has taken place, but a register book will be available Sunday, from 12pm to 8pm, at the Griffiths-Hovendick Chapel in Beatrice, with the family greeting friends from 6 to 7pm.
 His ashes will be buried at the Brethren Cemetery.
 In lieu of flowers, a memorial has been established to the Christ Community Church, Veterans Memorial Park or Beatrice Humane Society with the funeral home in charge.
 Sign Wayne’s online guest book at www.ghchapel.com.

 These services have been entrusted to the Griffiths-Hovendick Chapel in Beatrice.